 Facebook is doing an admirable job of enforcing user privacy and encouraging businesses to leverage Instagram for marketing.
 The old Instagram API was more straightforward but the new one gives businesses and influencers more opportunities to cooperate.
 Switching our implementation to the new API required some work, decisionmaking, and workarounds.
 In the end, it works well enough.
 It will evolve over time and so will our integration with it.

 If you’d like to involve Instagram and influencers in your store’s marketing, we can help.
-We’ve been through this process and could help you implement similar integrations.
+We’ve been through this process and could help you implement similar integrations to enable Instagram shopping.
 Feel free to reach out through this contact form.